-I also like that GM dispels with the pretense of electric vehicles being slick and posh which unfortunately also exudes a sense of being soft.
+I also like that GM dispels the pretense of electric vehicles being slick and posh which unfortunately also exudes a sense of being soft.
 The Hummer EV is ruggedly hard and nothing else currently available for purchase in the EV space even comes close.
-However when you consider announced EV's to come, the Hummer EV can count itself amongst the likes of the Tesla Cybertruck, Rivian R1T, Lordstown Endurance, Bollinger B1 and all electric Ford F150.

-As you probably guessed it, the Hummer EV is surrounded with cameras and radar‘s just like every electric vehicle on the market today.
-The Hummer EV sports cameras on the faux grill, cameras on the rearview mirror with an additional set facing downwards to help with off-roading.
+As you probably guessed it, the Hummer EV is surrounded by cameras and radar just like every electric vehicle on the market today.
+The Hummer EV sports cameras on the faux grill, and cameras on the rearview mirror with an additional set facing downwards to help with off-roading.

 There are also cameras on the tailgate, the back roof looking down at the bed so that you can keep an eye on your stuff jostling around while off-roading.
 Speaking about off-roading, there is also a camera on the undercarriage between the wheels, giving you a view of the rocks and sand beneath as you dominate with the Hummer EV.

 My absolute favorite feature of the Hummer EV by far is the detachable roof.
 Just like the jeep wrangler before it, the Hummer EV allows you to completely detach not only the front roof but also the back roof so that you can have that true in-car out-car experience while driving.